 Prose and Embedded Tables: doc and .docx

 Engineering Documents should use Office 2007 formats (.docx) for Prose and tabular documents.
 Engineering Documents may use Office 2003 formats (.doc) as needed.
-The Project Group shall determine which format to use on a projectby-project basis.
+The Project Group shall determine which format to use on a project-by-project basis.
 Conversions between Office 2003 and Office 2007 formats are not perfect.
 To minimize the risk of unintended artifacts, conversion between formats is not required.

 Adobe Acrobat (.pdf)